chaklam-silpasuwanchai/Python-for-Machine-Learning/Prerequisites/0 - Installation - Python in container.md

 ![alt](https://raw.githubusercontent.com/chaklam-silpasuwanchai/Machine-Learning/master/.0%20-%20installation_image/vmmem.png)

-# <a name="2-vscode"></a>2.
-Visual Studio Code (vscode)
+# 4. Visual Studio Code (vscode)

 Code is simply a text.
-This means you can write a code with any text editor in the world, including Notepad.
-That is doable until you have to write a bigger project with many module plus libraries.
+This means you can write code with any text editor in the world, including Notepad.
+That is doable until you have to write a bigger project with many modules plus libraries.
 At this stage, having some help would be nice.

-Here come the Integrated Development Environment (IDE),
+Here comes the `Integrated Development Environment (IDE)`.

 [quote](https://en.wikipedia.org/wiki/Integrated_development_environment)
 > a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of at least a source code editor, build automation tools and a debugger.
 Some IDEs, such as NetBeans and Eclipse, contain the necessary compiler, interpreter, or both; others, such as SharpDevelop and Lazarus, do not.
 >
 > The boundary between an IDE and other parts of the broader software development environment is not well-defined; sometimes a version control system or various tools to simplify the construction of a graphical user interface (GUI) are integrated.
 Many modern IDEs also have a class browser, an object browser, and a class hierarchy diagram for use in object-oriented software development.

-In my words, in order to enjoy developing code more, a good code developing software is a must, otherwise, you will spend more time fixing basic bug than creating a magic.
+In my words, in order to enjoy developing code more, a good code development software is a must; otherwise, you will spend more time fixing basic bugs than creating magic.

 Basic bug??

-Yes, basic bug, such as syntax error, wrong variable name, undefined blah blah blah. basic bugs.
+Yes, basic bugs, such as syntax errors, wrong variable name, undefined blah blah blah.
+Basic bugs.
 These are avoidable or, at least, can be mitigated by using a better editor.

-In Python, you can use `PyCharm` <a href="https://www.jetbrains.com/pycharm/">link</a> for the ultimate Python experience.
-However, this only support Python.
-As I told you earlier, I like to keep my machine as clean as possible.
-Therefore, if I want to write other languages, I will have to install another IDE for that.

-Enter `Visual Studio Code` <a href="https://code.visualstudio.com/">link</a>.
+Enter `Visual Studio Code`.
 To define VScode, it is difficult.

 [quote](https://en.wikipedia.org/wiki/Visual_Studio_Code)
 >Visual Studio Code, also commonly referred to as VS Code,[9] is a source-code editor made by Microsoft for Windows, Linux and macOS.[10]
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
 Users can change the theme, keyboard shortcuts, preferences, and install extensions that add additional functionality.
 >
 >In the Stack Overflow 2021 Developer Survey, Visual Studio Code was ranked the most popular developer environment tool, with 70% of 82,000 respondents reporting that they use it.[11]

 In my words, it is a versatile code editor.
-It used to be lightweight, and it will somehow is when compare to other IDE.
-With an extension, it can adapt to any languages.
-And VScode can feel like a complete IDE with its ability to integrate with Terminal and Docker.

-Enough said, download the VScode now. https://code.visualstudio.com/
+From a fresh installation, it is pretty lightweight.
+The amazing thing about VSCode is the `Extension`.
+It lets VSCode adapt itself to whatever you want it to be (and it starts to not be lightweight here LOL).

-# <a name="3-docker-compose"></a>3.
-Docker Compose
+# 5. Docker

-Let's get back to Docker because we only install it without learning about it.
+Let's get back to `Docker` because we only install it without learning about it.

-Do we really need to understand Docker before we can use it?
-No. Should we?
+Do we really need to understand `Docker` before we can use it?
+No. But should we?
 Yes.

-## What is Docker?
+## 5.1.
+What is Docker?

 [quote](https://en.wikipedia.org/wiki/Docker_(software))
 >Docker is a set of platform as a service products that use OS-level virtualization to deliver software in packages called containers.
 The service has both free and premium tiers.
 The software that hosts the containers is called Docker Engine.
 It was first started in 2013 and is developed by Docker, Inc. Wikipedia

 The key is `virtualization`.
-It is a form of simulation just like VM but instead of emulating the entire machine, it is only simulating kernels.
-In a more basic word, I can have Ubuntu 20.04, 18.04, 16.04, CentOS, Redhat, and MacOS running on my Windows.
-It does not end here, instead of running just a bare bone OS, it can also be pre-installed application.
-Thus mean, I can run MySQL, PostgreSQL, Reddis, Java, Python, C#, C++, Golang, ... in just a matter of minutes. **Using Docker will shorten installation steps and ensure that anyone who use the same image will have the same environment.**
+It is a form of simulation just like VM, but instead of emulating the entire machine, it only simulates kernels.
+In a more basic word, I can have Ubuntu 20.04, 18.04, 16.04, CentOS, and Red Hat running on my Windows/Mac.
+It does not end here; instead of running just a bare-bones OS, it can has an application pre-installed.
+This means I can run MySQL, PostgreSQL, Redis, Java, Python, C#, C++, Golang, ... in just a matter of minutes.
+**Using Docker will shorten installation steps and ensure that anyone who uses the same image will have the same environment.**

-Wow, that simply the same benefit as VM but no, Docker is not VM as it does not emulate hardware.
+Wow, that's simply the same benefit as VM, but no, Docker is not a VM, as it does not emulate hardware.
 Instead, Docker sees all of your hardware.
-That is why we can use GPU.
+This comes with both pros and cons.
+We can discuss this elsewhere.

-In Docker, `Docker image` and `Container` are the two confusing words for newcomer.
-To understand this, let's think how did we install Windows on a fresh machine.
+In Docker, `Docker image` and `Container` are two confusing words for a newcomer.
+To understand this, let's think about how we install Windows on a fresh machine.

-1. Download ISO and create bootable USB
+1. Download ISO and create a bootable USB
 2. Install Windows
-3. Configure and install software we want to use
+3. Configure and install the software we want to use
-4. If the PC crash, we restart it.
+4. If the PC crashes, we restart it.
 5. If the PC is broken, we reinstall it and repeat from step 2.

-For Docker, if you want to have Ubuntu 20.04 we do the followings:
+For Docker, if you want to have Ubuntu 24.04, we do the following:

-1. Download Docker Image of Ubuntu 20.04.
+1. Download the Docker Image of Ubuntu 24.04.
 2. Run the image.
-Thus, we have a container that runs Ubuntu 20.04.
+It yields a container that runs Ubuntu 24.04.
-3. We install the software we wanted to use.
+3. We install the software we want to use.
-4. If we stop the container, we can start is to resume use it.
+4. If we stop the container, we can start to restart it.
-5. If we destroy the container, we have to recreate it thus repeat from step 2.
+5. If we destroy the container, we have to recreate it, thus repeat from step 2.

-There for, `Docker Image` is what we want to start with and `Container` is an instance of what we start.
-This means you can create multiple Ubuntu 20.04 containers that consist of different software for different purpose, hence reduce the chance of library conflict.
+Therefore, `Docker Image` is what we want to start with, and `Container` is an instance of what we start.
+This means you can create multiple Ubuntu 24.04 containers that consist of different software for different purposes, hence reducing the chance of library conflicts.

-The main different between Docker and VM is the user see a container as a process not an instance.
-Therefore, the container is deletable.
-In fact, a container is not expecting to exist forever and is not a thing you have to manage.
-This causes one feature of Docker, we can always build a new image, and we are expecting to do so.
+While it is true that we can use Docker as a VM solution (create the container and install the software that we want to use), we often want the container to do just one thing.
+If you want to run a Web Application, the container should start and right away serve the web.
+Because of this practice, we create an image for each project separately.
+Thus, every project environment is isolated because they are simply running in a separate virtualized environment.

+This means you, the developer, have to create the `Docker Image` of your project.
+And if you do it correctly, the image can be built/rebuilt and your project will still be functioning not only on your computer but anywhere.

 Here is the summary and simple workflow of Docker.